 How & When to Fertilize your Fiddle Leaf Fig

-Its best to fertilize your FLF mainly in the growth season, aka Spring and Summer.
+Its best to fertilize your FLF mainly in the growth season, which is Spring and Summer.
 Typically I water my FLF weekly.
 Then once a month (or every 4 weeks) I’ll take it outside to fertilize as I water it.
-This is also a good time to give the leaves a spray-down with water to get dust off, and then give it a watering with the liquid fertilizer mix.
-You can also fertilize weekly or bi-weekly with a more diluted mix for maintenance.
+This is also a good time to give the leaves a hose-down to get any dust off.
+Then I give it a watering with the liquid fertilizer mix.
+You can also fertilize weekly or bi-weekly with a more diluted mix for maintenance, if you prefer.